Felixstowe railway station: History

 In 1938 the LNER received new powers to double the Felixstowe Branch Line and enlarge the station.
 An additional platform was provided at Felixstowe in 1939, but the second track along the branch failed to materialise due to the outbreak of World War II.
 Bombs fell near the station during the war resulting in some damage to the signal box.

 In 1948 the LNER became the Eastern Region of British Railways.
-Felixstowe Pier station closed from 2 July 1951 and daily services to Felixstowe Beach ceased after 2 November 1959, thereafter running only during each summer until the end of the 1967 season when it closed never to reopen.
+Felixstowe Pier station closed on 2 July 1951 and daily services to Felixstowe Beach ceased on 2 November 1959, thereafter running only during summer months.
+Felixstowe Beach closed in 1967.

 An accelerated passenger service using diesel multiple units was introduced on 15 June 1959.
 The time from Ipswich to Felixstowe Town was reduced from 35 to 24 minutes which allowed a train to work there and back within an hour.
 Three Pullman camping coaches were positioned here by the Eastern Region from 1960 to 1965.
 Freight traffic ended on 5 December 1966.
-A few months later the branch was converted to "Pay Train" operation which meant that all fares were collected by the guard so staff were no longer needed at the station other than a signalman.
+A few months later the branch was converted to "Pay Train" operation, which meant that all fares were collected by the guard, so staff were no longer needed at the station other than a signalman.

 In 1967 a new container terminal opened at Felixstowe docks, after which freight traffic quickly grew.
 Because the direct line to the pier and docks had been closed in 1898 when the Town station opened, all trains to the docks had to enter the station and reverse there to continue their journey.
 To eliminate this a new direct line was opened to the docks on 13 May 1970 using the same alignment as from 1877 to 1898.
 At the same time the station was reduced to just a single platform and the direct line from there towards the docks was closed.
 This allowed the signal box to be closed, the trains now being controlled by the signalman at Trimley until 1999 when this too was closed and control transferred to Colchester.

 The station buildings were listed Grade II on 23 December 1980.
-They were converted to shops known as 'Great Eastern Square' and opened as such on 14 March 1985.
+They were converted into the Great Eastern Square shopping centre, which opened on 14 March 1985.